 After a medical leave of four weeks, i.e. half of one quarter, the same group will convene again to assess the progress of the leave.

 If a medical leave lasts for over a quarter of the year’s academic calendar, the School may ask a student to complete his/her year at another school.
 Each medical leave case is unique, but the inability to attend classes and school for such a length of time does jeopardize a student’s ability to return to St. Andrew’s in that given year.

-If the School, a therapist, or parents determine a student requires a second medical leave from St. Andrew’s, the Head of School, the Dean of Wellness, and the Director of Counseling will review the student’s status carefully.
+If the School, a therapist, or parents determine a student requires a second medical leave from St. Andrew’s, the Head of School, the Dean of Wellness, and the Dean of Counseling will review the student’s status carefully.
 If a second leave is an indication of a student’s ongoing inability to meet the demands of boarding school life, the School may require the student to withdraw.